-The window, where data for Segments, Biographical Profile, Indexing Terms in Testimony, People in Testimony, and Donor Recognition is displayed, is normally small.
+The window, where data for Segments, Biographical Profile, Transcript, ProQuest Search in Bio Profile, ProQuest Search in Segment, Indexing Terms in Testimony, People in Testimony, Search in Testimony and Donor Recognition is displayed, is normally small.
 You can expand it to see more data at once by clicking on the Maximize/Minimize Data link.
 Click on the Maximize/Minimize Data link again to return to the normal view.